manelromero/Battleship-API/README.md

 When all of the squares of a ship have been hit, the ship is sunk, and the ship's owner announces this (e.g., "You sank my battleship!").
 If all of a player's ships have been sunk, the game is over and their opponent wins.

+The player that has sunk all the opponent player's ships gets one vitory point.
+The number of victories of every player can be checked using the `get_user_rankings` endpoint.

 ## Files Included

 - **app.yaml**: App configuration.
 - **cron.yaml**: Cron job configuration.
 - **index.yaml**: Entities configuration.